aiday-mar/EPFL/Software Engineering/Course_Notes.md

 `forall {int i in (0 : upperBound); a[i] != key }`

 We can also have assertions, we have : `assert CONDITION : "string to be sent if condition not verified"`.
+Next we have the value of this character called `ch`, and we find its value, then we find it's index in the string s.
+We have : `int index = s.indexOf(String.valueOf(ch))`.
+When this character does not exist in the string we have that the indexOf method returns -1.
+To initialize an array of integers `private int[] contents = new int[capacity]`.
+We have contracts in software engineering as follows : requires precondition with @Requires, you can rely on the postcondition with @Ensures.
+The representation invariants are internal contracts of a class.
+They must be satisfied after the instantiation of the class and preserved by public class methods.